 The relevant sanctions can be found under MOT 50/2020 under Articles 40 and 45.
 Sanctions include up to 2 years of imprisonment and a fine of up to IDR 500 million (approx. USD 36,000), amongst others.
 In addition, the MOCI may order ESOs to take down prohibited content from their platforms following reports from the relevant governmental authorities.
 Failure to respond may be met with ESOs being temporarily or permanently blocked by MOCI.

 Other risks at a local level include local ESO employees being summoned for questioning by the authorities, governmental fines levied against the local entity of the foreign ESO, or even the arrest of employees (if he or she is authorised by the ESO’s local entity to manage and make decisions on behalf of it).

-The guide is authored by Kin Wah Chow and the legal team at Rouse network firm Suryomurcito & Co to help businesses navigate the regulatory framework by laying out the applicable regulations as at the date of publication.
+The article is authored by Kin Wah Chow and the legal team at Rouse network firm Suryomurcito & Co to help businesses navigate the regulatory framework by laying out the applicable regulations as of the date of publication.